 I’m a cis woman wanting to reference or otherwise use your work in academia or an organised political campaign.
 Can I?

 Please contact me (for example by leaving a comment here).
 In your message, explain how you want to use the work.
-Please also detail how this work (or other compensatory work you plan to take on) will benefit trans women.
+Please also detail how this will benefit trans women.
 Note that “raising awareness” and “giving your work a platform” are not benefits.

 Will you speak at my campus/conference/event?